soedinglab/binning_benchmarking/README.md

 ## Generate abundance matrix
 `python util/get_abundance_tsv.py -i <samfiles> -l <contig_length> -m <minlength|1000>`

 contigslength is a tab separated textfile that should contain contig ids and length (contig_id\tlength).
-This file can be generated using `convertfasta_multi2single` executable (see README.md in the `util/`).
+This file can be generated using `convertfasta_multi2single` executable (see README.md in `util/`).

 inputdir is the directly of sample-wise abundance.tsv file. `abundances_<sample_id>.tsv`